Section 14 of 22

 When driving at night, use your high-beam headlights on open country roads or dark city streets.
 Make sure you can stop in the distance lit by your headlights.
 Do not use high-beam headlights in areas where they are illegal.
 Dim your high-beam headlights to avoid blinding the driver of an oncoming vehicle.
 If another vehicle’s lights are too bright:

 - Do not look directly into the oncoming headlights.

 - Look toward the right edge of your lane.

 - Watch the oncoming vehicle out of the corner of your eye.

 - Do not react to the other driver by keeping your high-beam headlights on.
 This only makes it harder for both of you to see.

-When it is dark outside or raining, use your low-beam headlights.
+When it is raining, use your low-beam headlights.
 Do not drive using only your parking lights.
 When you drive at night, remember: